dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Money has never made man happy, nor will it, there is nothing in its nature to produce happiness.
-The more of it one has the more one wants.
+  The smallest act of kindness is worth more than the grandest intention.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
-## 🌟 Experiences (889 days)
+## 🌟 Experiences (890 days)

 ### 🧮 Programming languages